microsoftgraph/microsoft-graph-docs-contrib/concepts/namepronunciation-configure-namepronunciation-availability.md

 Global administrators can enable or disable name pronunciation for everyone in the organization using the Microsoft Graph API.
 By default, name pronunciation is disabled.

-Enabling name pronunciation in an organization facilitates correct pronunciation of other's names within the organization.
+Enabling name pronunciation in an organization facilitates correct pronunciation of others' names within the organization.
 This includes the following end user experiences:

 - When name pronunciation is enabled, a user can optionally add and manage pronunciation in the profile card in Teams and Outlook web and desktop.
 - Name Pronunciation appears by the user's name on the profile card in Teams.